mpcooper23/bootcamp-tutoring-week-2/week-2/day-1/higher-order-functions/README.md

 With this database of `students` we are tracking the most vital data: age, location, the student's current course, the past courses they've completed, whether they subscribe to our newsletter, etc.

-From a student management perspective, how many different types of ways might we want to sub-divide our students?
+From a student management perspective, how many different types of ways might we want to subdivide our students?
 Think about it.
-The most obvious thing would probably be to sub-divide based on course (which students are currently in Prep, Bootcamp, etc.).
+The most obvious thing would probably be to subdivide based on course (which students are currently in Prep, Bootcamp, etc.).
 How would we go about doing this?
 Well, from a programming perspective, if there is a task you expect to repeat, you want to package the behavior of that task into a function you can invoke.

 ```javascript
 function getBootcampStudents(students){